GitToby/framelink/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/gittoby/framelink/lint_test_build.yml)
 ![GitHub Release Date](https://img.shields.io/github/release-date/GitToby/framelink)

-Famelink is a simple wrapper that will provide context into pandas, polars and other Dataframe engines.
+Framelink is a simple wrapper that will provide context into pandas, polars and other Dataframe engines.
 See roadmap below for future goals of the project.

 **This project is still in prerelease, consider the API unstable.
 Any usage should be pinned.**